 Sustainable Communities are created by addressing resource protection, climate change, air and water quality and availability, human health and well-being.

-My Community the Washington DC, Potomac River and Middle Atlantic Region of the United States is characterized by a highly educated + knowledgeable citizenry that is very sensitive to environmental issues and is engaged locally and regionally.
+My Community the Washington DC, Potomac River and Middle Atlantic Region of the United States is characterized by a highly educated and knowledgeable citizenry that is very sensitive to environmental issues and is engaged locally and regionally.